zhihu/kids/README.md

 ## License

-Kids is BSD-licensed, see LICENSE for more details.
+Kids Uses BSD-3, see LICENSE for more details.

 ## FAQ